00015775/CorrNet/macOS_en.md

 The official implementation of CorrNet relies on the following Linux features:

 - CUDA GPU（NVIDIA）
--official Torch+CUDA construction
+- official Torch+CUDA construction
--Linux file path processing method
+- Linux file path processing method
--Default compatibility of Linux for video input (OpenCV+decord) -GPUDataParallel (multi-card training/reasoning framework) used by the author by default on Linux.
+- Default compatibility of Linux for video input (OpenCV+decord)
+- GPUDataParallel (multi-card training/reasoning framework) used by the author by default on Linux.

 MacOS has completely different hardware and system mechanisms:

--* * no NVIDIA CUDA** (no CUDA kernel)
+-**no NVIDIA CUDA** (no CUDA kernel)
--use * * apple silicon (m1/m2/m3/M4 …)+MPs to accelerate * *
+- use **apple silicon (m1/m2/m3/M4 …)+MPs to accelerate**
--The file system behaves differently (path+cache+temporary file) -The encapsulation of ffmpeg is different from the author environment.
+- The file system behaves differently (path+cache+temporary file)
+- The encapsulation of ffmpeg is different from the author environment.

 Therefore, all the errors encountered by the original demo.py are essentially from "the author assumes that you are running on Linux".